jplag/JPlag/jplag.frontend.rust/README.md

-# JPlag Scala language frontend
+# JPlag Rust language frontend

-The JPlag Scala frontend allows the use of JPlag with submissions in Scala. <br>
+The JPlag Rust frontend allows the use of JPlag with submissions in Scala. <br>
 It is based on the [Rust ANTLR4 grammar](https://github.com/antlr/grammars-v4/tree/master/rust), licensed under MIT.

 ### Rust specification compatibility